 Payment Service Provider

-PSP is an entity that has an agreement with the acquirer for providing card services to merchants, as well as provides access to alternative payment methods (such as Alipay, WeChat etc.) for processing other types of operations.
+PSP is an entity that has an agreement with the merchant acquirers for providing card services to businesses, as well as provides access to alternative payment methods (such as Alipay, WeChat etc.) for processing other types of operations.

 As you can see, there might be different use cases.
 So who do you actually need to get paid with debit or credit card online?
 This depends on your business case.